hasanalshiekh/skylineweb/scratchpad.md

 # Scratchpad - IT Company Landing Page

 ## Current Task
-✅ **COMPLETED**: Make SKYLINE logo clickable to return to index.html page
+✅ **COMPLETED**: Make SKYLINE logo clickable to return to index.html page in both index.html and about.html

 ## Previous Tasks Completed
 - [x] Create landing page (index.html) for IT company